bwhiteley/JSONShootout/README.md

 ##Protocol Extensions vs. Wrappers

 Both Unbox and Mapper work by wrapping a dictionary in another object.
 Marshal differs in that it is implemented as a protocol with a protocol extension.
 Both `NSDictionary` and `Dictionary<String, AnyObject>` conform to the protocol.
 Any other type implementing `subscript` can conform to the protocol as well.
+##What about SwiftyJSON?

+SwiftyJSON was one of the earliest projects to help Swift developers deal with JSON.
+Compared to more recent projects, SwiftyJSON is verbose and error prone.
+It doesn't take advantage of Swift's type system to enable safety, error handling, and expressive code.
+As you'll see below, the performance is quite bad as well.
 ##Performance
 Now that we have all three JSON mappers processing the same JSON file, we can compare the performance of each.
 I also threw in SwiftyJSON, one of the earliest Swift projects for handling JSON.
-While measuring perfornamce I noticed that a lot of time was spent in date parsing.
+While measuring performance I noticed that a lot of time was spent in date parsing.
 Since this was common across all implementations, I removed the dates from the model objects to get a better comparison of the performance of the JSON mappers themselves.

 This graph shows time spent in each of the mappers as well as time spent in `NSJSONSerialization` for a reference.